skybet/skybet.github.io/_posts/2017-01-18-recent-graduate-at-skybet.md

 The city as a whole is vibrant and entrancing and has become.
 The city as much an influence on my satisfaction as the job itself.

 # For those who are interested
-Sky Betting and Gaming have a variety of opportunities for graduates which can be found [here](http://skybetcareers.com/our-tribes/early-careers-tribe)
+Sky Betting & Gaming have a variety of opportunities for graduates which can be found [here](http://skybetcareers.com/our-tribes/early-careers-tribe)

 Have a look and see what peaks your interest :)